ryanwellsr/wellsrPRO/README.md

 8) Navigate to the directory where you downloaded wellsrPRO.xlam
 9) Select wellsrPRO.xlam, and then click OK.
 You may be asked to copy the add-in to your local Microsoft AddIns directory.
 This is optional.
 10) Make sure the checkbox next to "wellsrPRO" is checked, then click OK.
-11) If the add-in keeps disappearing when you restart Excel, follow the directions at the top of this file
+11) If the add-in keeps disappearing when you restart Excel, follow the tips at the top of the [installation instructions](#installation-instructions)

 *************************************************************************************************
 <i>You cannot run update.vbs manually.
 Attempting to do so will generate an error.
 This script is an internal script used by wellsrPRO to check for updates.
 You can ignore it. :-) </i>